-Pigs in a Blanket are great for a snack, appetizer, or even a quick dinner.
-With just a few ingredients, they come together so quickly and are always a crowd pleaser.
+Pigs in a blanket are great for a snack, appetizer, or even a quick dinner.
+With just a few ingredients, they come together quickly and are a crowd pleaser.

 Whether you’re hosting a party for the big game or gathering a bunch of kids for a slumber party, pigs in a blanket are perfect for any occasion.
-Grab some mustard, ketchup, and barbecue sauce and get ready to start dipping!
+With just 4 ingredients and some mild prep, they take under 20 minutes to pull together.
+Grab some honey mustard, ketchup, and BBQ sauce, and get ready to start dipping!

 Pigs in a blanket come together in just three simple steps.
 There truly couldn’t be an easier appetizer to have in your rotation.

 Hot Tip: Can’t find cocktail wieners?
 No problem!
 You can use regular hotdogs.
-Simply cut them into 2-inch pieces or don’t cut them.
-As a heads up, your baking time may increase by a couple of minutes to compensate for thickness.
-Just keep a close watch on the pigs, making sure to pull them out once they turn golden brown.
+Simply cut them into 2-inch pieces or don’t cut them at all and make larger wrapped dogs.

 Making Pigs in a Blanket In Advance

-- Bake & freeze (Great for one-time party prep a couple of days in advance).
+- Bake & Freeze.
 After you pull the pigs in a blanket out of the oven, allow them to completely cool at room temperature.
 Once cooled, place the entire baking sheet in the freezer, allowing the pigs in a blanket to freeze in a single layer.
-Once frozen, remove and store in a freezer safe plastic bag.
+Once frozen, remove and store in a freezer-safe plastic bag.

 Reheating Tip: Reheat your pigs in a blanket in the oven or microwave.
 To get them extra crispy, reheat them in an air fryer for just a couple of minutes.